ehmicky/modern-errors/README.md

 }
 ```

-If the parent error message ends with `:`, that message is prepended instead.
+If the outer error message ends with `:`, that message is prepended instead.

 ```js
 throw new InputError(`Could not read ${filePath}:`, { cause })